So glad you’re here!

 Say what?!

-That perspective changed everything for me.
+That realization changed everything for me.

-Because what the brain can learn, it can also unlearn, even pain.
+Because what the brain can learn, it can also unlearn—even pain.

-📖Are you ready to explore this?
+📖 Are you ready to explore this?

 What’s the catch?